fchierad/IDM-ECMAlib/JSONlib-JS.md

 Returns a nodeset with the contents of the provided ECMA array serialized into strings.

 **Kind**: global function
 **Returns**: <code>nodeset</code> - xml nodeset with the data provided in the array.
-The nodeset structure will be:<array>  <element></element>  ...</array>Where  each element's content will be a string representation of the array element.
+The nodeset root node will be 'array', with zero or more child 'element' nodes.
+Each element node will have a child text node with a string representation of the array element.
 Whenever the array element being parsed is an object or other arrays their representation will be built                  by using JSON.stringify() on the element.
 **Since**: 1.0.0
 **Version**: 1.0.0